-Setting the Record Straight on Highway Infrastructure
+Setting The Record Straight On Highway Infrastructure

 We agree that highway users should pay for their use of the system, but it is utterly false to suggest trucks are responsible for all highway maintenance costs.
 According to the Federal Highway Administration, environmental factors like rain, snow, ice and heat alone are responsible for about one-third of pavement damage.
 That is before even considering that poor maintenance practices and other vehicles are also responsible for highway infrastructure costs.

 Trucking is most certainly paying its fair share for maintenance.
-Since 2008, when general fund transfers began, around 80% of federal Highway Trust Fund dollars have come directly from user fees.
-Trucks account for 45% of federal highway user-fee revenues paid.
-Yet trucks nationally amount to just 9% of vehicle miles traveled and represent just 4% of all registered vehicles.
+Since 2008, when general fund transfers began, around 80 percent of federal Highway Trust Fund dollars have come directly from user fees.
+Trucks account for 45 percent of federal highway user-fee revenues paid.
+Yet trucks nationally amount to just 9 percent of vehicle miles traveled and represent just 4 percent of all registered vehicles.

 ATA also strongly opposes the continued subsidies of the trust fund with general fund money.
 It is an irresponsible and unsustainable method of paying for national highway infrastructure.